-O'Brien Group LLC (OBG), was founded in 2018 by Conor O'Brien after nearly two decades of experience in the roofing industry in various capacities.
+O'Brien Group LLC (OBG), was founded in 2018 by Conor O'Brien after nearly two decades in the roofing industry in various capacities.
 His career spanned all aspects of the industry from the contracting side, to technical presentations to design teams, to owner consultation, to material sales and more.
 OBG has the knowledge and experience to properly diagnose roofing problems and to propose appropriate solutions.
 Being in a purely diagnostic, consultative role, our continuing success depends on proposing the correct remedies for our client's roofing issues and projects.
 So whether you're a building owner with a troublesome roof, or a GC or architect in the midst of challenging roofing project, O'Brien Group LLC can provide professional expertise to assist you on your project.
 Based in Pepperell Massachusetts, we service the entire Northeast region and beyond.
 O'Brien Group staff has achieved the following IIBEC, (International Institute of Building Enclosure Consultants), credentials, Registered Roof Consultant & Registered Roof Observer, and maintains continuous commitment to ongoing training and expertise development.
 Currently Conor is serving a Board Member of the New England Chapter of IIBEC as well.

 Roof Consulting & Assessments